Chart Color Schemes

 Kirwan has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Kirwan's population is estimated at around 21,254 people.
-This figure reflects an increase of 474 individuals since the 2021 Census, which reported a population of 20,780 people.
-The change is inferred from AreaSearch's estimate of the resident population being 21,257 after examining ABS ERP data released in June 2024 and an additional 26 validated new addresses since the Census date.
-This results in a density ratio of 1,815 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 56.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch's validation of new addresses, the Kirwan statistical area (Lv2) had an estimated population of around 21,261 as of Nov 2025.
+This figure reflects a growth of 481 people since the 2021 Census, which reported a population of 20,780.
+AreaSearch's estimation is based on resident population data from June 2024 and an additional 26 validated new addresses since the Census date.
+The population density was calculated at 1,815 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 57% of overall population gains during recent periods.

-For demographic projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort when utilised.
-Over this period, projections indicate a decline in overall population by 645 persons by 2041 according to this methodology.
-However, specific age cohorts like the 25 to 34 group are expected to grow, with an anticipated increase of 629 people.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
+According to these projections, the Kirwan (SA2) population is expected to decline by 645 persons by 2041, while specific age cohorts like the 25 to 34 group are anticipated to grow, with an increase of 629 people projected over this period.

 Frequently Asked Questions - Population